aws-samples/non-profit-blockchain/ngo-fabric/README.md

 ## Step 2 - Check the network is AVAILABLE
 Before continuing, check to see that your Fabric network has been created and is Available.
-It does take quite a while to create the network, so grab a coffee in meantime.
+It does take quite a while to create the network, so grab a coffee in the meantime.
 You will need an Available network before continuining with the next steps.

 You can check the status of your network in two places: